influxdata/telegraf/plugins/inputs/nfsclient/README.md

-# Telegraf plugin: NFSCLIENT
+# Telegraf plugin: NFSClient

 #### Plugin arguments:
 - **fullstat** bool: Collect per-operation type metrics

 #### Description

-The NFSCLIENT plugin collects data from /proc/self/mountstats, by default it will only include a quite limited set of IO metrics.
+The NFSClient plugin collects data from /proc/self/mountstats, by default it will only include a quite limited set of IO metrics.
 If fullstat is set, it will collect a lot of per-operation statistics.

 #### Measurements & Fields